The Keeper Community Spotlight series highlights awesome freelancers using our business expense tracker, their stories, and advice to others.

 How would you describe Keeper?

-It does one thing - tracks expenses - and then it gets out of the way.
+It does one thing — tracks expenses — and then it gets out of the way.
 It’s not another app to constantly check in on.
-It’s an easy interface - text messages - that doesn’t require too much babysitting.
+It’s an easy interface — text messages — that doesn’t require too much babysitting.
 It’s like hiring a bookkeeper without all the hassle.
+They have so many useful tools like their free 1099 tax calculator.

 Thanks so much for being part of the community!